Skip to main content

 From a...Description

-timerPlace a setTimeout in a <script> tag after initializing Smart Agent.
+timerPlace a setTimeout in a <script> tag after initializing Smart Agents.

 <script type="text/javascript">